kro-cat/fence_kube/README.md

 This device does not provide un-fencing ('on' action).
 To uncordon a kubernetes node, you could modify the start action of your kubelet service to uncordon the node after a successful startup.
+This is a workaround until I decide to implement a robust solution for 'on'.

 for systemd:
 ```ini